davidc6/exploring_rust/cargo-projects/vivs/README.md

 # README

 Vivs is a simple, (currently) experimental in-memory data store.
 Currently, it uses a `HashMap` wrapped in `Arc` and `RwLock` that enable threads to safety read from and write to it.
-The data stores creates a thread per connection at the moment.
+In the current implementation the data store creates a thread per connection at the moment.

 Vivs also has can have expirations set on keys (please see commands below).